 This Actin Network contracts to open small and tight junctions, allowing tiny amino acid nutrients to get into your bloodstream.
 At appropriate times, it expands to keep the junctions tight.

 When actomyosin antibodies are present, it's an indication of damage to the membrane lining of your digestive tract.

 Lipopolysaccharides keep gram-negative bacteria safe from gram-positive ones.
 The endotoxins are released when a gram-negative bacterium dies.

 Once LPS reaches your bloodstream, it triggers inflammation throughout your entire system.
 This contributes to several disorders like plaque formation in your arteries and metabolic disorders.

 The presence of LPS can also point toward gut flora dysbiosis.

-The best way to assess gut bacteria and the presence of the LPS producing bacteria is the GI Map test.
+The best way to assess gut bacteria and the presence of the LPS producing bacteria is with an advanced stool test like the Vibrant Wellness Gut Zoomer OR the GI Map test.